 7. Enjoy a Holiday Train Show

-This beloved holiday exhibit features Lionel model trains traveling along a 34’ long, two-level model train layout departing from a miniature replica of Grand Central Terminal in New York and travel through the countryside on their way to the North Pole.
+This beloved holiday exhibit features Lionel model trains traveling along a 34’ long, two-level model train layout departing from a miniature replica of Grand Central Terminal and making its way past New York City landmarks on the way to the North Pole.
 Everyone loves trains so this exhibit is perfect for all ages!
 The theme of the holiday train show changes every year and the event is free and open to the public.
 (Located just off the Main Concourse in the Shuttle Passage, adjacent to the Station Master’s office, November 24, 2023 through February 2024)

-If you don’t mind heading out of midtown Manhattan, there’s also a Holiday Train Show at the New York Botanical Gardens which features model trains zipping through a display of more than 175 New York City landmarks including the Brooklyn Bridge, Yankee Stadium and the Statue of Liberty re-created with barks, leaves and other natural materials.
+If you don’t mind heading out of midtown Manhattan, there’s also a Holiday Train Show at the New York Botanical Gardens which features model trains zipping through a display of close to 200 New York City landmarks including the Brooklyn Bridge, Yankee Stadium and the Statue of Liberty re-created with barks, leaves and other natural materials.
 This year features an all-new outdoor display.
 (2900 Southern Boulevard, Bronx, NY (20 minutes from Grand Central).
 November 17, 2023 – January 15, 2024.
 Advance purchase of timed-entry tickets is recommended.
 Adult Admission: $35 USD; Child 2-12: $20 USD.)

 8. Browse the Holiday Window Displays on 5th Avenue

 One of the best things about being in New York City during the Christmas season is seeing the brilliant holiday window displays of the major department stores on 5th Avenue.
 Be sure to check out Bergdorf Goodman, Saks Fifth Avenue, Lord & Taylor, Macy’s, and Bloomingdales.